Algebraic-Programming/HiCR/examples/kernel/README.rst

 * :code:`source/` contains the different variants of this example corresponding to different backends

-    * :code:`ascend.cpp` corresponds to the :ref:`ascend` backend implementation.
+    * :code:`ascend.cpp` corresponds to the :ref:`ascend backend` backend implementation.
 The available kernel is compiled for Ascend 910.
 Run :code:`kernels/compile.sh` to call ATC and compile the kernel.
-    * :code:`opencl.cpp` corresponds to the :ref:`opencl` backend implementation.
+    * :code:`opencl.cpp` corresponds to the :ref:`opencl backend` backend implementation.
 The available kernel is compiled for OpenCL.
-    * :code:`nosv.cpp` corresponds to the :ref:`nosv` backend implementation
+    * :code:`nosv.cpp` corresponds to the :ref:`nosv backend` backend implementation
-    * :code:`pthreads.cpp` corresponds to the :ref:`pthreads` backend implementation
+    * :code:`pthreads.cpp` corresponds to the :ref:`pthreads backend` backend implementation

 All the examples perform a GEMM operation, and follow the same pattern: